PaycheckCalculatorOnline logo

 Benefits Typically Included with Salaried Positions:

-- Stock options or RSUs: variable, often significant at tech companies
+- Stock options or RSUs: variable, often significant in tech companies

-Freelancers and independent contractors pay self-employment tax (15.3% vs 7.65%) and buy their own benefits.
-To truly match a $75,000 salaried position with full benefits, a freelancer needs approximately:
+Freelancers and independent contractors pay self-employment tax (15.3% vs. 7.65% as an employee) and fund their own benefits.
+To truly replace a $75,000 salaried position with full benefits through freelancing, you'd need:

 - $75,000 base salary equivalent